 I have used Mr. Otto Link as an expert before.
 We first find him working for Alexandre Selmer in New York before WWI.
 We then find him working at an instrument repair shop with Frank Meyer (later of Meyer Brothers mouthpieces) in 1923.
 Then he opens his own musical repair shop and (in small print) offers mouthpiece refacing.
 Finally, years after Goldbeck had received a patent for a metal mouthpiece (in 1920), Mr. Link begins producing what appears to be an identical metal mouthpiece under his own name.

 But there is a problem.
 The production cost of Mr. Link's metal mouthpiece is fairly high.
 Competitor's mouthpieces cast out of hard rubber are undercutting his sales.
 So he begins production of an hard rubber piece.
 To quote a 1940 Link sales pamplet: "By embodying the famous "LINK" TONE CHAMBER heretofore found only in our Metal Mouthpieces we have created a very popular Hard Rubber Mouthpiece which exactly fills the needs of of those musicians who prefer a hard rubber mouthpiece."
 Great, Mr. Link created an identical mouthpiece made of rubber.

 Not to worry.
 We don't need to make any sense if we can come up with some convincing gibberish.
 Otto Link simply ignored the inherent contradiction in metal vs. rubber vibration claims.
 He realized that when promoting a product to musicians both material science and common sense can be ignored.
 Superficial hype is all that is required.
 Simply make an unfounded allegation (e.g., Link metal mouthpieces are made of "bell metal" with the understanding that the term is inexact and nobody will ever test.)
 Let others imagine what bell metal does for a mouthpiece.
-Likewise, just claim that Link rubber is "eburnated" and walk away.
+Likewise, just claim that Link hard rubber is "eburnated" and walk away.
 Remember, musician's don't analyze matter, they just repeat claims that material matters.